HeyWray/SRUS-TW-Games/knowledge-and-reflection.md

 > 2. Each hash map should be a playerlist.
 > 3. Create a player, hashing a key.
 > 4. Insert the player into the hash map based on it's key location.
+> 5. If there is no player in the list, it becomes the first one (e.g. root or in my code's case front)
+> 6. If a player already is in the map then push it to the end of the map

 ## Reflection